top of page

 Communication and Language

-Babies tend to be curious by nature and this curiosity is a great asset for them.
-By being curious, children get to learn about the world and the people that surround them.
+Babies tend to be curious by nature and this curiosity is a great asset for them in the classroom.
+By being curious, they get to learn about the world and the people that surround them.
 Babies learn language from their social interactions with others and they fulfill that ongoing search for information as they grow up.

 Baby Sign Language-Baby Signing

 Babies can learn to interpret and use signs.
-At Dozier Day Nursery babies learn signs.
+At Dozier Day Nursery, we introduce babies to learn signs as a bridge to early communication.
 Research shows that signs are learned more easily than words.
 As a result, they communicate more effectively at an earlier age.
 Caregivers and parents understand them better, reducing frustration and stress.